360-degree feedback tool: See your strengths from every angle

 Need help with getting started?

-We recommend starting with 5-8 people who interact with you in different ways on regular basis.
+We recommend starting with 5-8 people who interact with you in different ways on a regular basis.
 This gives you a good mix of perspectives without being overwhelming.
 Include your manager, some peers, and team members if you lead a team.
-You can always add more people later.
+You can always add more people later to broaden your employee feedback analysis.

 Most users find that collecting feedback every 6 months works best.
 This gives you enough time to act on previous feedback and see improvement, while still maintaining regular check-ins.
 Some prefer quarterly reviews during periods of rapid growth or role transitions.